totalnoMartina/irish-macrame/README.md

 ## Getting Stripe keys
 Go to developers tab.
 On side menu you will find API keys.
 Copy STRIPE_PUBLIC_KEY and STRIPE_SECRET_KEY.

-Go to Webhooks.
+(The next part I did not implement but it might be useful for the fellow developers) Go to Webhooks.
 Click Add Endpoint button in top right hand corner.
 Add endpoint URL (your local or deployed URL)
 Add all events
 Than click add endpoint
 You should be redirected to this webhook's page.
 Reveal webhook sign in secret and copy to Settings and to heroku as STRIPE_WH_SECRET variable
+(I skipped this part until here, and made an app on google)

 ## Getting email variables from gmail

 - Log into gmail account
 - Go to Settings and than See all settings